mica-development/mica-tutorials/README.md

 # - All compiled binaries are always available in the dropdown
 ```

-Now you can debug your Mica programs efficiently! 🐛✨
+Now you can debug your Mica programs efficiently. 🐛✨

 ---